tracelabs/tlosint-live/README.md

 ## Build Steps

-## Buildilng the ISO file on Docker
+## Building the ISO file on Docker
 You will need a host\vm with Docker-engine installed.
 Installation guide can be found here: https://docs.docker.com/engine/install/
 Once you have docker install, you just need to run:
 ```